VPPA Annual Image Competition Rules for 20201. Eligibility:

 k.
 Illustrative: Includes photographs which could be used for advertising in fliers, brochures, greeting cards, calendars, printed matter of all types and websites.
 Subject matter is a varied as the category.

-n.
+p.
 Artist: A conceptual image altered or manipulated from its original condition.
 Creations can be a subtle application using post processing techniques, or a dramatic combination of details to suggest a larger story.
 The artist is responsible for the idea behind the image and the work done to create the finished art piece.
-Designed to judge the technique of the artist.
-An entry in this category must include a compilation of parts, steps or stages used to make up the image on the front side, top or bottom of the image file.
+Artist category is designed to judge the technique of the artist.
+An entry in this category must include a compilation of parts, steps or stages used to make up the image on the front side, top or bottom of the image file (“guide images”).
 The maker will be judged on how well he/she handled the medium used in the image.
 This category will include enhancements/ restoration, composited images and single image files.

-i.
-Event: This sub-category is a collection of images highlighting one or more individuals associated with a social event, and held at a destination other than a studio.
-All photographs must be from the same social event like a wedding, bar/bat mitzvah, etc. There may be more than one maker for an Event Album; such an album will count as one entry for each maker and should be so indicated on the entry form.
+q.
+Event: This sub-category is a collection of images highlighting one or more individuals associated with a Wedding or Bar/Bat Mitzvah.
+All photographs must be from the same social event.
+There may be more than one maker for an Event Album; such an album will count as one entry for each maker and should be so indicated on the entry form.

-iii.
-Event or Non-Event Albums: No photographs entered in an album may be entered as a separate entry in another category at any time.
+** Event or Non-Event Albums: No photographs entered in an album may be entered as a separate entry in another category at any time.14.Credits:

 a.
 Print Credits are accumulated by earning Best in Show, Best in Category (selected by the judges from all eligible entries 80 and above), Court of Honor (2nd Place) and ribbons (blue, red & white).